 If you choose to take the DIY Pool Fencing path, the first thing that you will need is a strategy.
 This means taking into account what type of fencing that you would like to install and as a result your budget.
 A significant component of that will come from the type of area that you are looking to fence, and how large a fence you are going to need.
 The first step should be creating a descriptive plan of your pool area, and what you want it to look like.
 When you know the area that you dealing with, you can measure out how far from the pool you want the fence to be and can then measure how long the fence will stretch, and therefore how much fencing you will need to purchase.
 This is important to do from the start, because if you need a fence far longer than you initially thought, then it could really impact the sort of fence you can afford whilst sticking to your budget.
 In measuring out the pool fence area, please ensure that you are minimizing any possible climb point areas.

-For more information about your DIY Pool Fencing options, how to install in various places like Timber Decking and Concrete, call us on 1300 937 902 or visit our Pool fencing website and you can also get a quote on materials at our Gold Coast DIY Glass fencing website
+For more information about your DIY Pool Fencing options, how to install in various places like Timber Decking and Concrete, call us on 1300 937 902 or download our DIY Pool Fencing Guide, you can also get a quote on materials at our Gold Coast DIY Glass fencing website